Hlobyne: History

 In January 1989 the population was 13 717 people.

 In January 2013 the population was 10 043 people.

 Until 18 July 2020, Hlobyne was the administrative center of Hlobyne Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Poltava Oblast to four.
 The area of Hlobyne Raion was merged into Kremenchuk Raion.

+Demographics

+As of the 2001 Ukrainian census, Hlobyne had a population of 12,801 inhabitants.
+The distribution of the population by ethnicity and native language according to the census data was as follows: